File your taxes in Italy in 2020: tips and deadlines

 What happens if i miss the deadline?

 Unfortunately Italy has no mitigating factors, nor amnesty program in place.
-If you miss the deadline you face FULL FINES and PENALTIES applicable.
+If you miss the deadline you face FULL FINES and PENALTIES.

-First of all, you will receive a general fine ranging from € 250.00 to € 1,024.00 for not filing taxes on time; if your return ends up in a tax liability, a further fine ranging from 120% to 240% of your tax liability is applicable by the tax authorities.
+First of all, you will receive a general fine ranging from € 250.00 to € 1,024.00 for not filing taxes on time, and if your return ends up in a tax liability, a further fine ranging from 120% to 240% of each tax liability is applied.

-Be aware that each fine applies for EVERY tax year.
+Be aware that each fine applies to EVERY missed tax return.

 Check also this video about tax controls in Italy or our video about tax overdue in Italy.